-Upon his return to Germany, Henning founded Intiwawa e.V. to raise funds for the work in Peru.
-In the following years, Intiwawa grew steadily, raising its profile through word-of-mouth advertising and social media.
-The number of active team members grew rapidly to more than 70 volunteers from all over the world.
-Thanks to the support of a volunteer and the commitment of three sponsors from Germany, the "Casa Intiwawa" was built as a support center in San Isidro, where all the organization's projects are centralized.
+In 2007, Henning returned to Germany and founded Intiwawa e.V. to raise funds for the work in Peru.
+In the following years, Intiwawa grew steadily, gaining international visibility and recognition.
+Soon, the number of active team members had grown to more than 70 volunteers from all over the world.
+Thanks to the combined efforts of local volunteers and three sponsors from Germany, Casa Intiwawa was built as a project center in Mollebaya, a safe community hub for the children and their families.

-Today, Intiwawa has more than 200 members from 28 countries, with a professional committee in charge of its administration and a multidisciplinary team of around 60 volunteers from all over the world who influence the lives of around 80 children and their families.
-We are proud to have a successful track record of more than 13 years of social support through education, a fundamental pillar for the development of society.
-Our projects and organization have evolved over the years to professionalize and develop our projects to always grow.
+Today, Intiwawa has more than 200 members from 28 countries, with a professional committee in charge of its administration, and a multidisciplinary team from around the world who influence the lives of around 60 children and their families.
+We are proud to have a successful track record of more than 15 years of community development work towards our mission of breaking the cycle of poverty in Arequipa.

 In its short history, Intiwawa has gained international recognition for its work.
 The Goldman Sachs Foundation and the Institute for International Education awarded Intiwawa the 2008 Global Leadership Award for Social Enterprise for its health promotion initiatives.
 Our ever-growing number of local and international alliances with renowned universities, businesses and other NGOs, reflects our successful reputation in Peru and abroad.